Dreamus

 Dreamus is an electronics and entertainment company founded in 1999 originally as ReignCom.
 Currently headquartered in South Korea (and formerly in the United States), it is the parent company of South Korean-based iRiver, Astell & Kern and FLO, as well as Yurion and Funcake Entertainment Services.
-Since 2014, it has been a subsidiary of SK Telecom when it was formerly known as iRiver.
+Formerly a subsidiary of SK Telecom when it was formerly known as iRiver, it is currently an affiliated subsidiary of bemyfriends, the operator of fandom platform b.stage.

 History

 Seven former Samsung executives created the company in 1999 and made its IPO on the KOSDAQ, a Korean stock exchange, in 2003.
 Duk-Jun Yang, one of the founders, became the CEO of the company.

 ReignCom announced in May 2006 that it would adjust its focus toward handheld mobile gaming.
 It has reported sluggish sales for its music player business, including a loss of 35.58 billion (US$36.68 million) in 2005, compared with a net profit of 43.46 billion in 2004.

 In 2009, ReignCom was renamed as iRiver.

 In August 2014, SK Telecom acquired iRiver for 30 billion won.